Henry III (2020 & 2023)

 The standard and still in print modern academic account of Montfort is the biography by J.R.
 Maddicott (CUP, 1994).
 David Carpenter reviewed this book in The Journal of Ecclesiastical History, Volume 47, Issue 2 (April 1996), describing it as "a masterpiece of a biography which will never be replaced.”
 Darren Baker's revised edition of his biography of Montfort was published late in 2018.

 Darren's new book on Richard of Cornwall, brother of Henry III was published at the start of 2023.
-This is an important addition to the schlorship of the period and will be the only modern biography of Richard, the first since the Roche book fifty-six years ago.
+This is an important addition to the scholarship of the period and will be the only modern biography of Richard, the first since the Roche book fifty-six years ago.
 'Richard of Cornwall: The English King of Germany' can be purchased now for £20.00.
 Quote ISBN 9781398112179 to any bookseller to secure your copy.

 2020 Volume 1 Hardback